GabeScott/standard-works-vault/General Conference/2013 April - Your Wonderful Journey Home.md

 # Your Wonderful Journey Home

-*By Dieter F. Uchtdorf - Second Counselor in the First Presidency*
+By President Dieter F. Uchtdorf - *Second Counselor in the First Presidency*

 *Given in the April session of the 2013 General Conference*

+>*As you joyfully use the map your loving Father has provided for your journey, it will lead you to holy places and you will rise to your supernal potential.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/04/your-wonderful-journey-home?lang=eng)

 We are honored this evening with the presence of President Thomas S. Monson, our beloved prophet.
 President, we always pray for you.

 My dear sisters, thank you for the music and the spoken word.
 All was so inspiring and so fitting for Easter, the sacred season we celebrate this week.